EnFr

 Table of Contents

 According to Statistics Canada, the median young adult earns $16,400 annually.
-As such, many premium credit cards requiring over $60,000 in income are out of the picture.
+As such, some of the best credit cards in Canada requiring over $60,000 in income are out of the picture.
 However, many cards still offer this demographic loads of value.
-For example, you can receive enhanced cashback, credit building, and welcome bonuses for low to no annual fees.
-What are the best credit cards for young adults in Canada?
+For example, you can receive enhanced cashback and welcome bonuses for low to no annual fees.

 As per our master list of the best credit cards in Canada, the best overall credit card for young adults is the Simplii Cashback Visa.
 This is primarily due to its strong cashback and lack of an annual fee.
 The Simplii Cashback Visa offers elevated earn rates on essential spending, making it easy to maximize rewards.
 The chosen categories align well with the spending habits of young adults.